Menu

 • Let all cookware cool completely after cooking before you clean it.
 Placing a hot pan in a sink filled with water could warp the metal and permanently damage it.

-• Sets can range from 10 to 20 pieces or more, but you should know exactly what you’re buying in terms of these pieces.
+• Sets can range from 10 to 20 pieces or more, but you should know exactly what it contains.
 If you are buying a 20-piece set, you’ll want to know if spatulas and lids comprise pieces 14 through 20.

 • When your set first arrives, admire it for several minutes, and then wash it thoroughly with a cloth and warm, soapy water prior to using it for cooking.